1775 – BOSTON – SMALLPOX

-At first their efforts were successful but later when laying siege to Fort Pitt, now Pittsburgh, they were out-gunned and not only out-gunned: “We gave them two Blankets and an Handkerchief out of the Small Pox Hospital, I hope it will have the desired effect”.
+At first their efforts were successful but later, when laying siege to Fort Pitt now Pittsburgh, they were out-gunned.

 1717 -1775: England to America – convict transportation: Between the period 1717 to 1775 Britain exported approximately fifty thousand (50,000) convicted criminals to America.
-They were sold on the auction block at regular ‘slave scrambles’, mainly to plantation owners.
+They were sold by auction at regular ‘slave scrambles’, mainly to cotton and tobacco planters.

-Most male convicts served the term of their sentence alongside slaves shipped in from Africa to work the tobacco fields while most women prisoners worked as farms labourers or house servants.
+Most male convicts served the term of their sentence alongside chattel slaves shipped in from Africa.

 1775 – Revolution: At Lexington in 1775 America’s Patriot colonists rose in revolt against Britain the ‘mother country’.

-1776 – Boston: Four thousand (4000) English troops, among them Marines Lieutenant Robert Ross and David Collins, then a young subaltern, were trapped for just on a year during General Washington’s siege of Boston.
+1776 – Boston: Four thousand (4000) English troops, among them Marine Lieutenant Robert Ross and David Collins, then a young subaltern, the British were trapped for just on a year during General Washington’s siege of Boston.

 ‘Military and naval experience started new ideas of hygiene…Smallpox inoculation began to have significant results from about 1760’.
 Christopher Hill, Reformation to Industrial Revolution, 1983